Sick Pay Insurance

 • Discounted gym memberships

-Not only are these often free, your immediate family members, such as your spouse or civil partner, and dependent children, can also use them.
+Not only are these often free to access, your immediate family members (such as your spouse/civil partner, and dependent children) can also utilise these.

 What Doesn’t Sick Pay Insurance Cover?

-Just like other insurance products, Sick Pay Insurance has a few exclusions.
+Like most insurance policies, Sick Pay Insurance has a few general exclusions.
 These apply to all policyholders, regardless of their situation.

-Your policy will not pay out for accidents or sickness caused by:
+Your policy won’t pay out for accidents or sickness caused by:

 • Self harm